Neck Lift Surgery in Houston at Lift Plastic Surgery

 What Benefits Does Each Houston Neck Lift Technique Provide?

-Drs.
-Patel and Truong personalize each surgical treatment plan to meet the needs of a specific patient.
+Dr. Patel personalize each surgical treatment plan to meet the needs of a specific patient.
 Therefore, the plastic surgery technique(s) the surgeon recommends depends on the particular needs of a patient.

 Benefits of a platysmaplasty include: